-The 2012 annual meeting of stockholders of Kadant Inc. will be held on Wednesday, May 23, 2012, at 2:30 p.m. at our corporate offices located at One Technology Park Drive, Westford, Massachusetts.
+The 2013 annual meeting of stockholders of Kadant Inc. will be held on Wednesday, May 22, 2013, at 2:30 p.m. at our corporate offices located at One Technology Park Drive, Westford, Massachusetts 01886.
 The purpose of the meeting is to consider and take action upon the following matters:

-- 1. to elect two directors, constituting the entire class of directors to be elected for a three-year term expiring in the year 2015; - 2. to approve, by non-binding advisory vote, our executive compensation; - 3. to re-approve our annual cash incentive plan; - 4. to ratify the selection of Ernst & Young LLP by the audit committee of our board of directors as our company's independent registered public accounting firm for the 2012 fiscal year; and - 5. to vote on such other business as may properly be brought before the meeting and any adjournment of the meeting.
+- 1. to elect two directors, constituting the entire class of directors to be elected for a three-year term expiring in 2016; - 2. to approve, by non-binding advisory vote, our executive compensation; - 3. to ratify the selection of KPMG LLP by the audit committee of our board of directors as our company's independent registered public accounting firm for the 2013 fiscal year; and - 4. to vote on such other business as may properly be brought before the meeting and any adjournment of the meeting.

-The record date for the determination of the stockholders entitled to receive notice of and to vote at the meeting is March 30, 2012.
+The record date for the determination of the stockholders entitled to receive notice of and to vote at the meeting is March 26, 2013.
 Our stock transfer books will remain open.